 But how much of what we think we know is true?

-A lot of what he wrote might be fanciful and fictitious.
-But by adding historical context and comparing his anecdotes with those of other writers, we can at least get a feeling for the sexual attitudes of the authors if not for the sex lives of the Caesars.
+This article tries to get to grips with sexual anecdotes from “The Lives of the Twelve Caesars” by the first-century CE court biographer Suetonius.
+If you’ve never had the pleasure of reading Suetonius, he’s essentially the ancient Romans’ answer to a Daily Mail columnist.
+Only far more reliable, and a much better read.
+A lot of what he wrote might be fanciful and fictitious, but by adding historical context and comparing his anecdotes with those of other writers, we can at least get a feeling for the sexual attitudes of Roman authors — if not for the sex lives of the Caesars.

 Visiting Rome?
-Let me show you around!
+Book a Private Tour and let me show you around!

 Julius Caesar

-His return to Bithynia just a few days after leaving to “collect a debt” only fanned the flames.
+Caesar’s return to Bithynia just a few days after leaving to “collect a debt” only fanned the flames.

-One colleague, Bibulus, addressed Caesar as “the queen of Bithynia.”
+The Roman biographer Suetonius tells us that this was the only stain on Caesar’s masculinity.
+But it was a stain that proved difficult to wash out, coming back to haunt him throughout his prematurely ended life.
+A colleague, Bibulus, once addressed Caesar as “the queen of Bithynia.”
 During an assembly, a man named Octavius hailed his co-consul Pompey as “king” and Caesar as “queen”.
-Even the great Cicero couldn’t resist a poke, writing that it was on a Bithynian couch that Caesar—the son of Venus—lost his virginity.
+Even the great Cicero couldn’t resist a poke, writing that it was on a Bithynian couch that Caesar — the son of Venus — had lost his virginity.

 Caesar was just as badly behaved in the provinces – his veni, vidi, vici mantra applying as much to his sexual as to his military conquests.